NL-NP/Neural-Lattice/README.md

 The **Neural Lattice** is an open, structured knowledge framework designed to unify the understanding of mathematics, physics, chemistry, and biology through rigorously interconnected "nodes" of knowledge.

 > **Mission:**
-> To provide free, high-quality educational resources accessible to everyone, while preserving intellectual rigor and preventing commercialization abuse.
+> To provide free, high-quality educational resources accessible to everyone completely free of any charge, while preserving intellectual rigor.

 ---